What Is the DePuy ASR Acetabular System?

 - Necrosis or death and dissolution of bone and surrounding tissue

-- Increased blood levels of cobalt and chromium due to absorption of metal ions
+- Increased blood levels of cobalt and chromium due to the absorption of metal ions

 - Fracture of bones surrounding the implant

-DePuy’s parent company, Johnson & Johnson has agreed to settle the federal cases for $2.5 billion and has begun payments but state and local suits have not been settled and many more are expected.
+The first lawsuit that was filed in California resulted in an $8.3 million judgment in 2013.
+DePuy’s parent company, Johnson & Johnson agreed to settle the federal cases for $2.5 billion and has begun payments.
+There are still several hundred DePuy ASR Acetabular System lawsuits that are pending and have not been settled.

 How Do I Find a DePuy ASR Acetabular System Lawsuit Attorney?

 If you or a loved one underwent a hip replacement that used the DePuy ASR Acetabular System and experienced serious side effects or complications, you may be entitled to compensation.
 The attorneys at Seeger Weiss, LLP, have experience in this field and can consult with you regarding your case.